codooor/blogQL/README.md

 ## Current Issues / Future Features / Hurdles

 #### **MAJOR ISSUES**
  - ~~TOKEN not created storing with onClick.
-Successfull on the backend~~
+Successful on the backend~~
+ - When admin is logged in succesfully CRUD operations are still locked

  ---